-It is not as straightforward as filling out an application and being authorized for a credit card.
-Credit card companies have criteria that they use to evaluate each credit card applicant.
-It is beneficial to understand how to qualify for a credit card before applying for one.
-This manner, you can estimate your odds of approval and avoid a credit query if you’re more likely to be denied.
+It is not as simple as filling out an application and receiving approval for a credit card.
+Credit card firms employ criteria to assess each credit card applicant.
+Before applying for a credit card, it is a good idea to learn how to qualify for one.
+You can then estimate your chances of approval and forgo a credit check if you’re more likely to be denied.

 01 Confirm that you are of legal credit card age.

-The minimum legal age to obtain a credit card on your own is 18.
-But, if you are under the age of 21, you must have your own stable source of income before you may be authorized for a credit card.
-Alternatively, you’ll have to apply for a joint credit card with someone else.
+The legal minimum age for obtaining a credit card on your own is 18.
+However, if you are under the age of 21, you must have a stable source of income before being approved for a credit card.
+You might also apply for a joint credit card with someone else.

-The law does not need you to work full-time to obtain a credit card.
-Your annual earnings from your part-time university work might be included on your credit card application.
-If it is sufficient to pay off a credit card balance, the credit card company will consider you for a credit card.
+You are not required by law to work full-time in order to receive a credit card.
+Your annual earnings from part-time university employment may be disclosed on your credit card application.
+The credit card provider will consider you for a credit card if it is adequate to pay off a credit card balance.

 02 Earn your own money.

-To be eligible for a credit card, you must have your own source of income.
-Credit card issuers were no longer permitted to assess household income for credit card applicants as of October 1, 2011.
-Later, the restriction was changed to allow applicants 21 and older to use their partners’ income if they have “reasonable access” to it, such as deposits into a shared account or frequent transfers from the wage earner’s account to the card applicant’s account.
+You must have your own source of income to be eligible for a credit card.
+As of October 1, 2011, credit card providers were no longer permitted to assess household income for credit card applications.
+The restriction was later changed to allow applicants 21 and older to use their partners’ income if they have “reasonable access” to it, such as deposits into a shared account or frequent transfers from the wage earner’s account to the card applicant’s account.

-The new rule states that you cannot include your or your parents’ income on a credit card application unless you are seeking for a joint credit card or they are providing you money or paying your bills on a monthly basis.
+According to the new rule, you cannot include your or your parents’ income on a credit card application unless you are applying for a joint credit card or they provide you with money or pay your bills on a monthly basis.

-Having a consistent stream of income allows you to pay for your credit card transactions.
-Not only do you need to have your own source of income, but your monthly income should be sufficient to cover the credit limit you’re requesting.
+You can pay for your credit card transactions if you have a continuous source of income.
+You must not only have your own source of income, but your monthly income must be sufficient to meet the credit amount requested.

 03 Have a good credit history.

-A solid credit history will assist you in obtaining a credit card.
-The higher your credit score, the more likely you will be approved.
-Some credit card companies only admit applicants with perfect credit reports.
-Others will allow your application if your late payments are not more than two years old.
+A good credit history will help you get a credit card.
+The higher your credit score, the better your chances of approval.
+Some credit card providers will only accept applicants with excellent credit.
+Others will consider your application if your past-due payments are less than two years ago.

-A bad credit history with a certain credit card issuer may prevent you from being authorized by that same issuer.
-For example, if you had a charge-off on a previous American Express credit card, you may be denied for a new Amex credit card.
+A poor credit history with a certain credit card company may prevent you from getting authorized by that company.
+If you had a charge-off on a previous American Express credit card, for example, you may be refused for a new Amex credit card.

-Don’t be concerned if you don’t have perfect credit; there are credit cards that accept applicants with a poor credit history.
+If you don’t have great credit, don’t worry; there are credit cards that accept applicants with bad credit.

 04 I’m not in a lot of debt.

-Before approving your application, credit card companies will analyze the amount of your other credit card balances and loans.
-You may be refused if your credit utilization is too high.
-The amount of debt that is considered excessive varies by credit card company and credit card.
-Keep your credit card debt to less than 30% of your credit limit.
+Credit card firms will examine your other credit card balances and debts before approving your application.
+If your credit use is too high, you may be denied.
+The amount of debt considered excessive varies depending on the credit card provider and credit card.
+Maintain a credit card debt that is less than 30% of your credit limit.

-Based on your other debt payments, a credit card company may evaluate your debt to your income to determine whether you can handle another credit card bill.
-A high debt-to-income ratio indicates that you do not earn enough money to repay another credit card load.
+A credit card firm may analyze your debt to your income based on your other debt payments to see whether you can handle another credit card obligation.
+A high debt-to-income ratio suggests that you are unable to repay another credit card load.

 05 Get a co-signer.

-If you can’t get a credit card on your own because you’re not old enough, don’t have enough income, or have bad credit, you can have a friend or family member co-sign your application.
-For both of you to be authorized, the co-signer must meet the credit card’s requirements.
+If you are unable to obtain a credit card on your own due to age, insufficient income, or poor credit, you can have a friend or family member co-sign your application.
+The co-signer must meet the credit card’s requirements in order for both of you to be authorized.

-When you ask someone to co-sign for you on a credit card, understand that person is taking a risk.
-If you do not pay the debt, the co-signer will be held liable for the sum as well as any credit harm caused by late payments on the account.
+Understand that when you ask someone to co-sign for you on a credit card, that individual is taking a risk.
+If you fail to pay the debt, the co-signer will be held responsible for the amount as well as any credit damage created by late payments on the account.

 06 Save money aside for a security deposit.

-Individuals with bad credit or new credit who are unable to obtain a conventional credit card may have better luck with a secured credit card.
-Before you may be approved for a secured credit card, you must make a security deposit against your credit limit.
-If you make on-time payments for about a year, you may be eligible for an unsecured credit card, assuming no other negative information is added to your credit report.
+Individuals with bad credit or new credit who are unable to obtain a traditional credit card may find that a secured credit card is a better option.
+You must make a security deposit against your credit limit before you can be authorized for a secured credit card.
+If you have made on-time payments for around a year, you may be qualified for an unsecured credit card, presuming no other bad information has been added to your credit report.

-Several secured credit card providers will accept a $300 security deposit.
-If you don’t have that much, try saving $50 to $100 every month until you have enough for a good security deposit.
+A $300 security deposit is accepted by several secured credit card providers.
+If you don’t have that much money, try putting aside $50 to $100 per month until you have enough for a good security deposit.